Viibryd (Vilazodone Hydrochloride) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Attend individual therapy, group therapy sessions, and family therapy

-- Participate in other behavioral therapy methods, such as art therapy, pet therapy, or music therapy
+- Participate in other behavioral therapy methods, such as art therapy or music therapy

 Addiction treatment professionals, recovery specialists, and counselors will also work with you to help you learn how to recognize high-risk situations, triggers, cravings, and manage them without using Viibryd.